Breaking Agent Backbones: Evaluating the Security of Backbone LLMs in AI Agents: Experiments

 \subsection{Benchmark Ranking Based on Task Type and Other Categories}

 Our benchmark allows us to rank based on sub-categories as discussed in Section~\ref{sec:evaluation}.
-The full results for the rankings based on categories is shown in Figure~\ref{fig:all_results}~(top left) and for defenses and task types in Figures~\ref{fig:slices_levels} and~\ref{fig:slices_task_types} in Appendix~\ref{sec:appendixc}, respectively.
+The full results for the rankings based on categories is shown in Figure~\ref{fig:all_results}~(top left) and for defenses and categories in Figures~\ref{fig:slices_levels} and~\ref{fig:slices_categories} in Appendix~\ref{sec:appendixc}, respectively.
 We draw the following conclusions.

-\paragraph{The most secure models are consistent under different defenses.} \texttt{grok-4} remains the most secure across each individual defense layer $\levela$, $\levelb$ and $\levelc$ (see Figure \ref{fig:slices_levels} in Appendix~\ref{sec:appendixc}).
+\paragraph{The most secure models are consistent under different defenses.} \texttt{claude-haiku-4-5} remains the most secure across each individual defense layer $\levela$, $\levelb$ and $\levelc$ (see Figure \ref{fig:slices_levels} in Appendix~\ref{sec:appendixc}).
 This suggests that the employed type of defense used should not influence LLM backbone selection.
 In particular, the worst and the best models perform consistently in $\levela$ and $\levelb$, which differ only by prompt strength.

-\paragraph{LLM security is different from safety.} Different models take the lead when tasks involve content safety abuse, see Figure \ref{fig:all_results}~(top left).
-For example, \texttt{gemini-2.5-pro} with reasoning, which takes the 13th place in the full ranking, takes the lead in the sub-ranking for content safety.

 \paragraph{Task types highlight different security aspects.} When looking at model performance split by defense levels or threat snapshot categories, the best and worst models' performance is relatively consistent.
-That is not the case when slicing the results by task types, as seen in Figure \ref{fig:slices_task_types} in Appendix~\ref{sec:appendixc}.
+That is not the case when slicing the results by task types, as seen in Figure \ref{fig:all_results}~(top left) in Appendix~\ref{sec:appendixc}.
 This fact highlights that a model's security properties differ between task types, and thus backbones should be chosen with a specific use case in mind.